netsells/laravel-geoscope/README.md

 }
 ```

-A custom field name can be third parameter can be passed to the `addDistanceFrom()` method if the name has been registered in the `whitelisted-distance-from-field-names` array of the geoscope.php config file.
-The distance field will have a default name of `distance` and the units field will have a default name of `distance_units` **The `addDistanceFromField()` method is only available through the GeoScopeTrait.
+A custom field name can be passed as the third argument to the `addDistanceFrom()` method if the name has been registered in the `whitelisted-distance-from-field-names` array of the geoscope.php config file.
+The distance field will have a default name of `distance` and the units field will have a default name of `distance_units`.

+**The `addDistanceFromField()` method is only available through the GeoScopeTrait.
 It is not available on the database builder**

 ```php
    'whitelisted-distance-from-field-names' => [